physrisk/model-repository/README.md

 ## Dependencies

 Most of the models depend on some well-known javascript libraries, which are not part of this repository.
-Some models also reuse "common" code written by us.
+Some models also reuse "common" code written by the contributors for [Physics of Risk](http://rf.mokslasplius.lt).
 All of these dependencies in our development environment are stored in `js-lib` folder.

-Here, in this repository, we have only made available "common" code developed by us.
-You could fetch the well-known libraries on your own (e.g., from CDNs).
-You can always obtain the files from [Physics of Risk](http://rf.mokslasplius.lt) (click links in the braces).
+Here, in this repository, we have only included the commonly reused code developed by the contributors of [Physics of Risk](http://rf.mokslasplius.lt).
+You could fetch the well-known libraries on your own (e.g., from CDNs) or you can obtain the respective files from [Physics of Risk](http://rf.mokslasplius.lt) (click links in the braces).

 These well-known libraries include:
 * [d3](https://d3js.org/) 4.12 (stored as [js-lib/d3-v4.min.js](http://rf.mokslasplius.lt/uploads/models/js-lib/d3-v4.min.js))